The Science

 Why willpower alone is never enough

-“The subconscious runs most behavior automatically.
-Its goal is survival, not fulfillment.”
+The subconscious runs most of your behavior automatically.
+Its goal is survival, not fulfillment.

 Why your brain resists change

-“The subconscious doesn't distinguish between an emotional wound from 20 years ago and right now.
-If the imprint is active, it reacts.”
+The subconscious doesn't know the difference between a wound from 20 years ago and right now.
+If the emotional charge is still active, it reacts.

-The filter that shapes your reality
+The filter that shapes what you see

-“Your RAS doesn't show you what's true.
-It shows you what's consistent with what you already believe.”
+Your RAS doesn't show you what's true.
+It shows you what's consistent with what you already believe.

 It's not a character flaw.
 It's a protection mechanism

-“Self-sabotage isn't laziness.
-It's your survival system saying "this is unfamiliar, go back."”
+Self-sabotage isn't laziness.
+It's your survival system saying "this is unfamiliar, go back."

 Rewiring what your brain considers normal

-“When growth becomes familiar, your RAS starts highlighting progress instead of threats.”
+When growth becomes familiar, your RAS starts highlighting progress instead of threats.

 How Peter Retrains the RAS